RestExpress/HyperExpress/README.md

 Let's say we have a Blogging system with Blog, Entry and Comment resources.
 RelationshipDefinition syntax for some of the relationships between them might be as follows:

 **Caveat:** a Relationship definition captures the canonical or static relationships for a given type (or class).
 To add dynamic, context-sensitive links, you'll need to add them to the Resource yourself using Resource.addLink() methods.
+However, you can also use the ifBound(), ifNotBound(), optional() methods on links to make them conditional.

 ```java
 import static com.strategicgains.hyperexpress.RelTypes.*;